ishikaachowdhury/Landing-page-Brainwave-Matrix-solution/README.md

-# landing page of hisney + hotstar
+# landing page of Disney + hotstar